dmikii/iac_projects/webserver_cluster/README.md

-AWS webserver cluster deployed with launch configuration and ASG
+AWS webserver cluster deployed with launch configuration and ASG for multiple EC2 instances